WDI-SEA/react-development-course-materials/04-APIs and Heroku/04-fetch-lecture.md

     return response.json()
   })
   .then((json) => {
-    // Here you get the JSON data to modify or display as you please
+    // Here, you get the JSON data to modify or display as you please.
   })
   .catch((ex) => {
-    // If there is any error, you will catch it here })
+    // If there is any error, you will catch it here.
+  })
 ```